VA Mortgage Underwriting Process

 Mortgage lenders who offer VA loans typically use an “Automated Underwriting System,” or AUS.
 This is a computer software system that evaluates a borrower’s eligibility for a VA loan based on a variety of criteria.
 Many of these criteria come from the Department of Veterans Affairs.

-Automated underwriting systems used for VA loans offer many advantages compared to the manual process.
+Automated VA loan underwriting systems used for VA loans offer many advantages compared to the manual process.
 They can streamline and expedite the VA mortgage process to help the borrower reach the final closing stage on time.

 What Do VA Loan Underwriters Look for?

 VA mortgage underwriters review all aspects of the loan file to ensure the lender is making a good investment.
 In a typical lending scenario, the mortgage lender puts more money into the deal than the borrower.
 So, they want to make sure they are making a sound investment.
+If you’re caught in the VA loan underwriting process, thinking, “But I’m the one who is going to be paying for the home,” and you are correct, but here is why this is true:

 • Analyze the borrower’s debt-to-income ratio to assess their financial stability.